 When planning your visit to Sculpture by the Sea, please note that the site is significantly busier and more crowded on Saturdays and Sundays than it is during the week.
 For people with disabilities we recommend visiting mid week.
 There is limited access to much of the site and we recommend viewing the sculptures in Marks Park.
 Tamarama is accessible via a steep ramp to two 1/2 hour accessible parking spaces.
 The park area is grassed with a pavement along some of the beach.

 Please refer to the Waverley Council map for accessible parking spaces in the area.
 Due to the popularity of the exhibition, access is restricted to Notts Avenue, Fletcher Street, Kenneth Street and Mark’s Lane from 9am-6pm.
-Due to limited space in the closed-off streets, we are unable to reserve parking, and as such you may have to drop off your passengers and drive quite some distance to secure a parking.
-For this reason, we would advise visitors requiring accessible parking to consider visiting the site during the week, as vehicle access can be more difficult during the weekends.
+You may have to drop off your passengers and drive quite some distance to secure a parking.
+We would advise visitors requiring accessible parking to consider visiting the site during the week, as vehicle access can be more difficult during the weekends.

 For more information on bus routes and timetables click here.